-To help everyone to get on the same page, we've assembled this list of terms:
+To help everyone to get on the same page, we’ve assembled this glossary of terms:

 Air infiltration This test measures air infiltration through a window or door, excluding air which passes between the frame of the unit and the wall.
 The units are tested as specified in AAMA/NWWDA 101/I.S.2-97: cfm (cubic feet/minute) per square foot of overall frame dimension.

 Argon An inert, nontoxic gas used in insulating windows to improve the insulating value of sealed glass units.